 I once asked an acquaintance why her husband, an avid and sporadically published author wasn’t attending our local conference.
 She said, in effect, “Oh, David doesn’t think writing can be taught.”

-So, in a nutshell, here is why you need to sign up immediately for a writing conference.
+To be specific, here is why you need to sign up immediately for a writing conference.
 Maybe even spring for the travel costs to go to one a little further than you have before.
 (Nothing like a longish car trip home to set your mind free to come up with a great novel idea!)

 And on that topic, please read my introversion posts.
 ‘Nuf said.

 You will learn how different approaches to writing can hook your subconscious in undreamed of ways.

 The best speakers aren’t teaching nuts and bolts, or at least not only that; they’re sharing doors to the inside.
 Paths to story.
 Because–and here’s what David didn’t get–finding your story is a deeply subconscious process that can be accessed sideways by surface lessons.
 You are apparently hearing about point of view choices, let’s say, but your subconscious is hearing about wearing the costume of another sentient being.